zyfarm/CommonLogin/commonLogin/README.md

 1) A simple sso client
 ---
-   sso client using redis as its bachend session access machnism, it also provide some flexible configuration for users to control session and routing logic.
+   sso client using redis as its backend session access machanism, it also provide some flexible configuration for users to control session and routing logic.
 2) A simple sso server
 ---
    sso server used to set session and cookie, and also it have some redirect checking function for client.